 Tahoe – Perhaps the Perfect Summer Running Camp Area

-The friendly 2018 presenters may include Joe Henderson (Marathon & Beyond), Dr. Gary Moran (Physiology and Strength Training), Dr. David Hannaford (podiatrist) and Sister Marion Irvine.
+The friendly 2019 presenters may include Joe Henderson (Marathon & Beyond), Dr. Gary Moran (Physiology and Strength Training), Dr. David Hannaford (podiatrist), Sister Marion Irvine, Carissa Bealert RDN, and Krista Bueb (Massage Therapist)

 We stay at the beautiful and comfortable Squaw Valley Lodge.
 Lodge amenities include indoor and outdoor hot tubs, swimming, tennis, sauna and fitness room.
-Week camp begins Friday, July 27th.
-New this year, the weekend camp also begins Friday, July 27th.
+Week camp begins Thursday, July 25th.
+The weekend camp begins Friday, July 26th.
 Both camps begin with an easy run to get acquainted.
-Both running camps end after breakfast on the last day.
+Both camps end after breakfast on the last day.
 Each morning begins with a run or walk in a different nearby location.
 Breakfast is followed by clinics by Jeff and his guests.
 Seminar topics include Running Injury Free, Nutrition, Speed work, Goal setting, Shoe selection, Pool running, and Running form / analysis.
 Feel free to ask questions, and even request a topic to be discussed.

 After lunch, you may shop, sightsee, sun by the pool, or join the group for a scenic hike, T-shirt swap, bike ride, river raft ride, etc. The group (~40) gathers again in the evenings for dinner onsite or at one of the nearby restaurants and after-dinner relaxing.